Cardinal Mazarin: Papal envoy

 Richelieu at first decided to ignore Mazarin's diplomacy and to send the French army across the Alps into Italy.
 On 26 October 1630 the French and Spanish armies met outside the walls of the French-held town of Casale, ready to fight.
 Suddenly, a man on horseback with a flag appeared, galloping toward them, crying "Pace!
 Pace!" ("Peace!
 Peace!")
 It was Mazarin, carrying an agreement from the Spanish commander to evacuate their soldiers from the town if the French would leave Montferrat to Charles Gonzaga, Duke of Mantua.
 Mazarin brought together the Spanish and French commanders and explained the terms of the agreement, which were readily accepted by both sides.
 Mazarin had achieved his first diplomatic success.

-The result of Mazarin's first diplomatic efforts was the Treaty of Cherasco, 6 April 1631, in which the Emperor and the Duke of Savoy recognized the possession of Mantua and part of Monferrat by Charles Gonzaga and the French occupation of the strategic stronghold of Pinerolo, the gate to the valley of the Po, to the great satisfaction of Richelieu and King Louis XIII of France.
+The result of Mazarin's first diplomatic efforts was the Treaty of Cherasco, 6 April 1631, in which the Emperor and the Duke of Savoy recognized the possession of Mantua and part of Monferrat by Charles Gonzaga and the French occupation of the strategic stronghold of Pinerolo, the gate to the valley of the Po, to the great satisfaction of Richelieu and King Louis XIII.

 The Pope sent Mazarin to Paris at the beginning of 1631 to work out the final details of the agreement.
 He returned to France again from April to July 1632.
 He had his first interview with Lous XIII and with the Queen, Anne of Austria, in May 1632.
 He tried to persuade Louis XIII to send a military expedition to capture Geneva, the fortress of the Protestant movement, but the King, who had good relations with the Swiss cantons, rejected the idea.
 Mazarin returned to Rome in November 1632, and made a new friend and ally, Antonio Barberini, the nephew of the Pope and one of his chief diplomats, and his older brother, Francesco Barberini, the Cardinal Secretary of State.
 With their assistance, he established himself as a guardian of French interests in Rome, and then of papal interests in France.
 In 1632, he was named papal vice-legate at Avignon, appointed a prelate, and began to wear ecclesiastical dress, though he was not and never became a priest.

 While in Rome, Mazarin sent regular gifts of flowers, perfumes and delicacies to the women of the French court, and more valuable gifts, including statues and Renaissance paintings, to Richelieu.
 In 1634 he was named nuncio extraordinary to Paris by Urban VIII, and entrusted with the mission of persuading Louis XIII to undertake a grand naval crusade against the Turks.
 The goal was to create a combined fleet of the ships of Christian nations to seize the Turkish ports around the Mediterranean.
 Mazarin, a realist, knew that, given the rivalries between European powers, this project would never take place.